Persons or organisations may apply for an exemption from provisions under the PDPA. For example:

-Application for Exemption from the Transfer Limitation Obligation
+Exemption from Transfer Limitation Obligation

-- The period(s) for which the exemption is sought
+- The period(s) for which the exemption is sought;

-- Any other supporting information and documentation
+- Any other supporting information and documentation.

 Exemption applications will only be processed if the above information is provided.